 Who Grants a Zoning Variance?

-A local authority having jurisdiction over zoning variances will review the variance application.
-For example, in New York City (where I am), variances are under the purview of the Board of Standards and Appeals or BSA.
-There is a great deal of procedure and bureaucracy involved in these applications.
-When applying, we must identify what zoning regulations we intend to request a waiver on and to what extent.
+The local authority having jurisdiction over zoning variances will review the variance application.
+For example, in New York City (where our office is located), variances are under the purview of the Board of Standards and Appeals (BSA).

 Zoning Variance Examples

 I will give two examples of variances we obtained for our clients.
-The first was a Floor Area variance, and the second was a side yard variance.
+The first was a Floor Area variance, and the second was a Side Yard Variance.

 Floor Area Variance

 We have a client who owned a very small property where they wanted to build a four-story single-family residence.
 The land was relatively undersized compared to other lots in the area.
 The local Zoning Regulations limit the buildable floor area of the property with a regulation known as Floor Area Ratio or FAR.
 FAR is a formula that determines the maximum floor area that you can develop on a property.
-We have another post on Floor Area Ratio if you would like to learn more on the subject.

 We proposed a house exceeding the floor area ratio for the given property.
-We presented a study of the area showing that this property was quite undersized and that building an As-of-Right residence would result in a home significantly smaller than the neighboring homes.
+We presented a study of the area showing that this property was relatively undersized and that building an As-of-Right residence would result in a home significantly smaller than the neighboring homes.
 The BSA agreed with our assessment and issued us a zoning floor area variance to build a larger house than would have been otherwise allowed.
+We have another post if you want to read more about this Floor Area Zoning Variance.

 Side Yard Variance